|Helpful Tips for Student Applicants|

 - All applications must be submitted by Monday, 3 February 2014, 11:59 PM (MST).

-- Results will be sent via email the first week in April and award checks will be mailed by the end of April.
+- Results will be sent via email in mid April and award checks will be mailed by the end of April.

 - Please read all instructions before starting your on-line application.

 - If you are applying for a Quaternary Geology and Geomorphology Division award (J. Hoover Mackin Award (Ph.D.), the Arthur D. Howard Award (M.S.), or the Marie Morisawa Award (M.S. or Ph.D female applicants), please visit the QG&G Web page for more instructions.
 Any application that has "Quaternary geology and geomorphology" selected under "general field of research project" will be eligible for consideration for these awards regardless if you have received a prior GSA grant.
 You do not have to be a paying member of the QG&G Division to apply.